ava-labs/avalanche-docs/docs/subnets/case-study-wagmi-upgrade.md

 We place the `upgrade.json` file in the chain config directory, which in our case is `~/.avalanchego/configs/chains/2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt/`.
 After that, we restart the node so the upgrade file is loaded.

-When the node restarts, AvalancheGo reads the contents of the JSON file and passes it into subnet-evm.
+When the node restarts, AvalancheGo reads the contents of the JSON file and passes it into Subnet-EVM.
 We see a log of the chain configuration that includes the updated precompile upgrade.
 It looks like this:

 ```text
 INFO [08-15|15:09:36.772] <2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt Chain>